MicrosoftDocs/windows-dev-docs/hub/apps/design/widgets/widgets-states-and-ui.md

 ## Widget states

-When a widget is displayed on the Widget Board, there are several different states that it can be in, depending on the current state of the Widget Board and your app or service, such as when the widget is loading, when the widget is in an error state, or when the user has customized the widgets layout.
-Some states are designed and implemented by your app or service while others are built into the Widgets Board.
+When a widget is displayed on the Widget Board, there are several different states that it can be in, depending on the current state of the Widget Board and your app, such as when the widget is loading, when the widget is in an error state, or when the user has customized the widgets layout.
+Some states are designed and implemented by your app while others are built into the Widgets Board.
 This section shows and describes each widget state.
 Keep in mind that widgets support both light and dark themes, so the built-in states and the states you customize may both look different depending on the current theme.

 ### Default state